-Dr. Troy Dreiling has been in practice for 22 years.
+Dr. Troy Dreiling has been in practice for over 25 years.
 He was born in Portland, Oregon in 1969 and moved to Vancouver when he was five years old attending school there through the twelfth grade.

 He went on to attend Eastern Washington University where he was studying to become a physical therapist.
 It wasn’t until suffering an injury from working out, that he discovered chiropractic healing.